-Field work completed thus far in 2012 has consisted of geologic mapping and prospecting.
+Field work completed in 2012 consisted of geologic mapping and prospecting.

 Other Properties, Yukon Territory

 Earlier this year, Independence farmed-out the Grizzly and Aspen properties located in the White Gold District approximately 120 and 150 km, respectively, southeast of Dawson City.
 The Grizzly Property is comprised of 600 claims (approximately 12,540 hectares) and the Aspen Property is comprised of 510 claims (approximately 10,660 hectares).
 2011 exploration on both properties consisted of geochemical soil sampling.